bryanshaver/bryanshaver/README.md

-- 👋 Hi, I’m @bryanshaver
-- 👀 I’m currently working in QA test automation but I would like to work in fornt-end web development with Javascript
+My name is Bryan Shaver and after completing my a programming bootcamp I got a job in QE and stopped programming outside of test automation lol.
+Now the itch is back and I hope to update this page more often.

 <!---